How to Spot Original Toys

 - Product name: spelled NeeDoh, not Needo, NeDoh, Nee-Doh, or generic “squishy cube”

-- Photos: real product photos, not only copied stock images
+- Photos: the actual item, not only a copied stock shot

-- Safety: age guidance and warning labels present
+- Safety: age mark and warning on the box

 What To Do If You Bought a Fake NeeDoh

-If the product arrives and looks fake, do not give it to a child until you are confident it is safe.
-Counterfeit squishy toys may not follow the same materials, testing, labeling, or safety standards as official products.
+If the product arrives and looks unofficial, do not give it to a child until you are confident it is safe.
+These squishy toys may not follow the same materials, testing, labeling, or safety standards as official products.

-- Request a refund from the retailer or marketplace
+- Request a refund from the retailer or marketplace.
+On Amazon, the A-to-z Guarantee covers items that are not as described, including counterfeits.

 - Report the listing as counterfeit or misleading